Y0URD34TH/God-of-War-4-2018-Cheat/README.md

 Tutorial:

-Put libcurl.dll, lua53.dll and zlib.dll inside God of War Main Folder (where is located the GoW.exe) Inject the Cheat with a injector of your preference (tested with extreme injector)
+Put libcurl.dll, lua53.dll and zlib.dll inside God of War Main Folder (where is located the GoW.exe).
+Inject the Cheat with a injector of your preference (tested with extreme injector).

 Info:
-Cheat open with 'INSERT' key
+Cheat open with 'INSERT' key.
-cheat tested in God of War Version 1.0.12 the cheat is basic and was made in 5 hours soo dont be surprised if is too simple or bugged u can make more features with the lua api cheat is for fun proposites the login is discord based and is not 100% functional i recommend dont use portuguese language is not 100% completed recommend dont use
+cheat tested in God of War Version 1.0.12. the cheat is basic and was made in 5 hours soo dont be surprised if is too simple or bugged. u can make more features with the lua api. cheat is for fun proposites. the login is discord based and is not 100% functional i recommend dont use. portuguese language is not 100% completed recommend dont use.

 Known Bugs:
-may crash when entitylist tab is open and dead or in some cutscenes with the entity list tab open may crash in some cases with one hit kill in baldur fights
+may crash when entitylist tab is open and dead or in some cutscenes with the entity list tab open. may crash in some cases with one hit kill in baldur fights.

 Images: